How to grow zinnias

 Zinnia elegans 'Queen Red Lime'

-• Zinnia elegans 'Queen Red Lime' – the red flowers have lime-green tips to each petal.
-Grows to 60cm
+Zinnia elegans is a popular species with many different varieties.
+The red flowers of Zinnia elegans 'Queen Red Lime' have lime-green tips to each petal.

-• Zinnia elegans ‘Envy' - with unusual semi-double, lime green, dahlia-like blooms on long stems, this is more tolerant of shade than other zinnias.
-It also makes an excellent cut flower
+Zinnia elegans ‘Envy' has unusual semi-double, lime green, dahlia-like blooms on long stems.
+It's more tolerant of shade than other zinnias and also makes an excellent cut flower.

-• Zinnia elegans 'Orange King' – a tall-growing zinnia, growing to 75cm, the flowers are showy, semi-double orange blooms.
-It’s ideal for using to fill gaps in the border, and also works well in container displays
+Zinnia elegans 'Orange King' is a tall-growing zinnia.
+The flowers are showy, semi-double orange blooms.
+It’s ideal for using to fill gaps in the border and also works well in container displays.

-• Zinnia elegans ‘Purple Prince’ – a very tall-growing zinnia, up to 90cm, bearing striking double flowers in magenta with a lime green centre.
-It is perfect for growing in informal, naturalistic situations with grasses and other tall-growing annuals
+This very tall-growing zinnia, bears striking double flowers in magenta with a lime green centre.
+Zinnia elegans ‘Purple Prince’ is perfect for growing in informal, naturalistic situations with grasses and other tall-growing annuals.